pointfeev/CreamInstaller/README.md

 ---
 #### **NOTE:** This program does not automatically download nor install actual DLC files for you; as the title of the program states, this program is only a *DLC Unlocker* installer.
 Should the game you wish to unlock DLC for not already come with the DLCs installed, as is the case with a good majority of games, you must find, download and install those to the game yourself.

+#### **ALSO NOTE:** Assuming the program functioned as it was supposed to by installing the DLC unlocker(s) correctly, your game not working or its DLCs not unlocking is not an issue I can do anything about and it's entirely up to you to seek the appropriate resources to fix it yourself.

 #### Preferably, should you encounter any issue outside of the program itself, you should be referring said issues to the proper [cs.rin.ru](https://cs.rin.ru/forum/viewforum.php?f=10) post for the game you're tinkering with; 99% of the time you will find the answers to your problems there (you will probably also find the DLC files you're looking for there *wink wink*).

 ---